christinereyes/liferay-docs/discover/portal/articles/commerce/01-catalog-management/03-options/01-option-templates.markdown

 3. Make changes to the *Option Detail* form on the right side of the page and then hit *save*.
 The form contains most of the information that was entered when the template was created, but includes a *Priority* field.
-Priority indicates where on a page the option will be displayed--lower numbers come first.
+Priority indicates where on a page the option will be displayed&mdash;lower numbers come first.